-Dancing and singing to “Rhythm is a Dancer” by SNAP! shaped my childhood.
+Dancing and singing to “Rhythm is a Dancer” by SNAP! enhanced my childhood.

 I wore that shit out.

 When that song came on, I left my small town and teleported into another universe dancing my troubles away.
-The radio station, 102.5 The Party, was my dancing fuel.
-I even had a choreographed dance routine to Rhythm.
+The radio station, 102.5 The Party, was my dancing fuel and I even had a choreographed dance routine to Rhythm.

 Check out the video here